delatbabel/viewpages/README.md

 * More documentation.
 * Maybe a set of admin controllers to update / edit content in the database.
 Use an in-browser editor like [HTMLiveCode](https://github.com/matthias-schuetz/HTMLiveCode).
+* Need an implementation of the Twig_LoaderInterface to pull Twig templates from the database.
+* Need to extend the TwigBridge service provider.

+## Re-implement

+The implementation of this could be done better, but it requires a complete rewrite:

+* Provide an implementation of ViewFinderInterface to provide blade views from the database and provide this as the default view finder in place of FileViewFinder.
+* Provide an implementation of CompilerInterface to compile Twig views.
+This requires re-implementing the Twig compiler in twig/twig instead of using TwigBridge.

+The Laravel View system is somewhat backwards.
+The compilers each call the ViewFinders to load the files rather than the file loading and the compiling (from string) happening independently.
+So to a certain extent this may require somewhat of a re-implementation of the entire View system so that the loading stage and the compilation stage can happen separately.

+I should take a look to see how OctoberCMS does it but that still requires loading views from the disk.

 ## Callouts